Helsinki-NLP/OpusTools/opustools_pkg/README.md

 -cm CM		Change moses delimiter (default=tab)
 -pa		Print annotations, if they exist
 -sa SA		Set source sentence annotation attributes to be printed
-		deparated by commas, e.g. -sa pos,lem.
+		separated by commas, e.g. -sa pos,lem.
 To print all available attributes use -sa all_attrs (default=pos,lem)
 -ta TA		Set target sentence annotation attributes to be printed
-		deparated by commas, e.g. -ta pos,lem.
+		separated by commas, e.g. -ta pos,lem.
 To print all available attributes use -ta all_attrs (default=pos,lem)
 -ca CA		Change annotation delimiter (default=|)
 ```